cloudfoundry/bosh/docs/ip_reservation_flow.md

 reservation can exist per network for a given instance.
 Requesting a second reservation for the same network will throw a `NetworkReservationAlreadyExists` error.

-2. For existing instances we create the set of the current network reservations.
-For `InMemoryIpRepo` (without cloud config) the set is constructed from current state of VMs (`get_state` agent call).
+2. For existing instances we create the set of the current network reservations from the director database.
-For `DatabaseIpRepo` (with cloud config) the set is constructed from the director database.
 For dynamic networks and VIP networks with static reservations, the network assigned to the reservation is the one that matches by name in the new cloud config, otherwise it is nil.
-For manual networks and VIP networks with automatic reservations, the network asssigned is the one that contains the saved IP in its subnet range.
+For manual networks and VIP networks with automatic reservations, the network assigned is the one that contains the saved IP in its subnet range.
 After these existing reservations are created, the IPs are reserved.